cmoffroad/osm-guidelines/README.md

 # OSM Guidelines

-A non-official, work-in-progress, personnaly used, set of guidelines for OSM mapping in northern Thailand with a strong focus on the off-road network.
+A non-official, work-in-progress, personally used, set of guidelines for OSM mapping in northern Thailand with a strong off-road focus.

 ## Changesets

 ### Add a source to changesets

 Whether it’s GPS or Maxar/Esri, a [source](https://wiki.openstreetmap.org/wiki/Key:source) helps other mappers understand the context of your contributions.

+> Note: adding a source tag to each object is optional.

 ### Make smaller geographical changesets